DimitriBarronmore/luxtre/docs/writing_grammars.md

 line:append(text, line_number)
 Appends the given text to the line.
 Returns the line object for chaining.

 If a line number is provided, this will be the line number that appears in error messages involving the appended text.
-If one is not provided, it will be later backfilled to the next line number.
+If one is not provided, line numbers will be automatically backfilled the next time one is available.

-If you're allowing terminals to print themselves, you don't need to worry about this too much.
-Otherwise, steal the position from the terminals your rules are matching.
+The backfilling mechanism means that if you're allowing terminals to print themselves, you don't usually need to worry about providing positions.
+If you're not, steal your positions from the terminals your rules are matching.
 ```

 > # A note about scope rules.
 > Luxtre's standard grammar uses the rule that new variables are assigned local by default.
-We will call this property of a variable "locality": whether a variable is local, global, or unassigned.
-Alternative grammars which extend base Lua but not Luxtre can obtain the same logic by including [basic_local_scoping.luxg](/luxtre/grammars/basic_local_scoping.luxg).
+We will call this property of a variable "scope": whether a variable is local, global, something else, or not yet explicitly defined within the current chunk.
+Alternative grammars which extend base Lua but not Luxtre can obtain the local-by-default logic by including [basic_local_scoping.luxg](/luxtre/grammars/basic_local_scoping.luxg).
 >
-> In order to keep the syntax consistent and avoid unexpected behavior, it's important to make sure that new extensions respect variable locality.
-As such there are a few things you need to keep in mind when writing extensions that affect variable assignment.
+> Note that the default scope is not hard-coded and can be changed via grammar extension.
 >
+> In order to keep the syntax consistent and avoid unexpected behavior, it's important to make sure that new extensions respect variable scope and the current defaults.
+As such there are a few things you need to keep in mind when writing extensions that affect variable assignment or create functions with automatic arguments.
+>
 >  First, remember that if your extension leverages ordinary assignment part of the work is already done for you.
 As long as your construct is an Expression it can be picked up by Luxtre's existing assignment, local/global assignment, let assignment, and augmented assignment rules.
-These will take care of prepending the appropritate prefixes on the left-hand side and setting the scope of the variable being assigned to you.
+These will take care of prepending the appropritate prefixes on the left-hand side and setting the scope of the variable being assigned to automatically.
 >
-> If the construct has internal local variables, there are a few things to keep in mind.
+> If creating something with internally scoped variables, such as auto-generated function arguments, there are a few things to keep in mind.
->> - First: `out.scope:push/pop` is your friend.
-Internal locals can easily be contained within matched push/pops off the stack at the beginning and ending of the production rule.
+>> - First: `out.scope:push` and `out.scope:pop` are your friends.
+Internal locals can easily be contained by using paired pushes/pops off the secondary stack at the beginning and ending of the production rule.
 >> - Second: remember the order of operations.
->>   - The new variable's locality is determined, and if needed the appropriate prefix is added before the name being assigned to.
+>>   - The new variable's scope is determined, and if needed the appropriate prefix is added before the name being assigned to.
->>        - Newly assigned variables are always local.
-Otherwise untyped assignment retains the previous locality.
+>>   - For assigning to undefined variables, check the default assignment scope.
+Otherwise make certain to respect the variable's previous scope.
->>   - Within the block, the variable retains its previous locality.
-The right hand of an assignment is always evaluated before the left hand.
+>>   - Until the statement is fully closed, the variable retains its previous scope.
+Remember that the right hand side of an assignment is always fully evaluated before the left hand side.
+The only exception is `let var` style pre-scoping.
->>   - Once the block is finished printing and evaluation moves on to other statements, if the variable's locality has changed or been re-declared the variable being assigned to is made global or local.
+>>   - Once the statement has been fully processed, if the variable's scope has changed make absolutely certain those changes are pushed to the output.
 >
-> In order to help with this logic, the file [luxtre.grammars.variable_scoping_functions.luxh](/luxtre.grammars.variable_scoping_functions.luxh) contains definitions for a couple of helpful functions used internally.
+> In order to help with this logic, the file [luxtre.grammars.variable_scoping_functions.luxh](/luxtre.grammars.variable_scoping_functions.luxh) contains definitions for some helpful functions that are heavily used in the default grammar.
 >> - `add_scope(out, scopename, prefix, prefixmode)` -- define a scope.
 Valid prefix modes are `"always"` (always insert before the variable name) and `"line_start"` (only insert at the start of the line).
 You shouldn't need to use this.
 >> - `scope_info(out, scopename)` -- returns a table {prefix, prefixmode} for the given scope.
 Useful for dynamically adjusting output according to the current scope.
 >> - `set_default_assignment(out, scope)` -- sets the default scope for creating new variables